Open-Data-Science-at-SIO/BUG-Resources/tutorials/running-jupyter-notebook-remotely.rst

 Run Jupyter Notebook On a Remote Server
 =========================================

 If you have big data on a remote server, you might want to open a jupyter notebook directly on that server, rather than copying data down to your own computer.
-You can run a jupyter notebook on a linux server with no GUI interface and work on it from a browser window on your own computer.
-Here's how.
+Here's how to run a jupyter notebook from a server and work on it on from your computer's web browser.

 On the Remote server
 -------------------